CountFlandy/WordRandomizerUI/README.md

 7: An actual Icon could be included, will get to that eventually.

+8: Word itteration process could likely be improved to take advantage of multiple threads, though I have zero idea how to do that.

 If you find any bugs please report them under issues, I'll try to get to them as I'm able to.